rackerlabs/scantron/README.md

 ### Standalone Engine Binary

-This repo also contains a stand-alone binary `standalone_engine_binary/engine` that can be used for the engine.
+This repo also contains a stand-alone binary `engine/engine` that can be used for the engine.
 This allows for a quicker deployment if managing the Python environment is difficult.
 The basic requirements are:

 * nmap and masscan must exist on the system
-* the `engine_config.json` file is also provided
+* the `engine_config.json` file exists
 * An SSH tunnel to/from the console still exists to read target files and write scan results

 #### Creating the standalone binary